 This is the question that seems to raise the most concern among the non-Finns.
 The short and simple answer is: yes.
 In private saunas Finns tend to go to the sauna naked as a jaybird.
-Women and men usually go to sauna separately especially if nakedness is involved.
+Women and men usually go to sauna separately especially if nudity is involved.
 However, there’s nothing wrong with wearing a swimsuit or a towel in sauna if you feel more comfortable that way.
 In fact, in public mixed saunas swimsuits are a must.
-And despite the nakedness, there is nothing sexual about sauna – unless you are alone there with your loved one.
+And despite the nudity, there is nothing sexual about sauna – unless you are alone there with your loved one.

 Löylyt keeps the sauna nice and humid

 Sauna is usually heated to 70–100 ℃, depending on the preferences of the sauna-goers.
 If the room gets a bit too hot, you can always take a step down to a lower bench.
 An important part of the sauna experience is to throw water on the rocks on top of the stove to increase the humidity in the sauna.
 This is called ‘löylyt’, as mentioned before.
 This can be done by the person who sits closest to the water bucket.

 Another part of the traditional sauna experience is whipping yourself with ‘vihta’ or ‘vasta’.
 Vihta is a whisk made of fresh birch twigs.
 While the idea of whipping yourself with birch twigs might seem just as peculiar as the whole idea of sweating naked in a hot room for fun, it is actually really good for the skin as it increases blood circulation.
 It also leaves a wonderfully fresh smell on the skin.